 What is perineoplasty?

 Perineoplasty is designed to reconstruct the perineum to help support the vagina and pelvic floor musculature.
-The perineum is the area located between the vagina and anus.
+The perineum is the area located between the vagina and the anus.
 The structure of the perineum can be disrupted by childbirth, traumatic injury, significant weight loss and the natural ageing process.
-These factors can result in the vaginal opening to enlarge and appear widened.
+These factors can result in the vaginal opening enlarging and appearing widened.

 RELATED: What is perineoplasty?

 Perineoplasty surgery is designed to tighten the perineal area and narrow the vaginal opening.
 Areas of scar tissue which has occurred as a result of childbirth or trauma can be effectively reconstructed.
 The procedure can effectively improve both the appearance of the perineum and improve its function for a significant boost in self-confidence.

 RELATED: Pelvic Floor Repair

 RELATED: What is vaginal tightening surgery?